Automobile Dacia: Facilities

+Romania

 The company's single plant is located in Mioveni, Romania, together with its headquarters, and has a production capacity of 350,000 vehicles per year.
 It is divided into several sections, such as bodywork, painting, assembly, mechanical and chassis, foundry etc. It works in conjunction with the Renault Technologie Roumanie engineering centre, located in Bucharest and set up in 2006, which also comprises a styling office, Renault Design Central Europe, and with the testing centre located in Titu that was opened in 2010.

 A large logistical centre was also set near the plant in March 2005, the International Logistic Network, from where complete knock down (CKD) kits are exported to other Renault production sites in Russia, Morocco, Colombia, Argentina, Brazil, South Africa, Iran and India.
 It is reportedly the biggest logistic centre of its kind not only in the Renault Group, but in the global automotive industry.
 In 2012, the total equivalent of the kits sent worldwide from the centre was 920,646 vehicles.

 Overseas

-Two of the Dacia models, the Lodgy and the Dokker vans, are manufactured at the Renault factory in Tangier, Morocco.
-The Logan and the Sandero are also manufactured in Casablanca, Morocco, the latter also in Tangier.
+Two of the Dacia models, the Lodgy and the Dokker vans, were manufactured at the Renault factory in Tangier, Morocco.
+The Logan and the Sandero are also manufactured in Casablanca, Morocco, the later also in Tangier.